 “if Oregon had never won in football, it would be foolish for me to come in here and think I could win.
 Lately it just hadn’t been important to win.
 Football is again important at Oregon.”

 So, the groundwork was being laid.
 Things were changing.
 It was the dawning of a new era.
 No more blowouts.
-And even after a 20-10 loss on the Farm to Darrin Nelson and Stanford, the Ducks were coming home hungry; they’d been in the game, and Brooks thought they should have won.
+Even after a 20-10 loss on the Farm to Darrin Nelson and Stanford, the Ducks were coming home hungry; they’d been in the game, and Brooks thought they should have won.

 It was time to get over the hump, and the Huskies looked ripe for humping.

 Third-year Husky coach Don James hadn’t yet set the world on fire.
 They’d only played .500 ball his first two years, but after a couple of top-tier recruiting classes, at least one national pre-season mag had pegged them for 11-1 in ‘77, and others had them finishing 2nd to USC.
-James was having none of that; he was talking about his four-year plan, and it was merely year 3.
+James was having none of it; he was talking about his four-year plan, and it was merely year 3.
 James wanted to dampen expectations.

-His team was helping him out with that.
+His team was helping him with that.
 Coming into the Oregon game, they had played four games with only a win over San Jose State to show for their efforts.
 Eugene marked UW’s third consecutive road game.
 The trip started out with a bad effort at Syracuse - a bad team that had lost earlier to Oregon State — where the Orangemen had won on a last-minute field goal to snap a six-game losing streak; then a revenge loss at Minnesota, on another last-minute field goal.

 The Huskies were banged up.
 Three out of five offensive linemen were injured against Minnesota and stayed in Seattle; Warren Moon, fighting a foot injury that had limited him all season, would be standing behind a line consisting of a walk-on sophomore guard (converted from a tackle), a second-string guard, a converted center at tackle, and a sophomore playing in his first collegiate game at the other tackle.
 And starting tailback Joe Steele was recovering from a groin pull.